wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * <a target="_blank" href="https://docs.microsoft.com/en-us/azure/azure-government/compare-azure-government-global-azure">DOC: Compare Global vs. Gov</a>
    * <a target="_blank" href="https://www.youtube.com/watch?v=6UDePj5newo&list=PLLasX02E8BPA5IgCPjqWms5ne5h4briK7&index=10">VIDEO: Terraform Provider Azure.gov</a> for standardized templates across clouds.
    * <a target="_blank" href="https://www.pulumi.com/docs/intro/cloud-providers/azure/setup/">Pulumi</a> enables programmatic access (by a Python program) to Azure.

+<a name="EnvDifferences"></a>

+### Environment Differences

+In Prod, Key Vault secrets are locked from deletion for 90 days.<br />
+In Dev, Key Vault values are locked from deletion..<br />

+In Dev, devs can access the Azure Portal interactively to create resources during CI/CD IaC pipeline construction.<br />
+In Prod, resources are deployed only by CI/CD pipelines and devs cannot access the Azure Portal interactively.<br />

 <a name="URLs"></a>